Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 LABELLING ART

-Every single piece of art, sculpture, photo or greeting card must be clearly and individually labelled with the artists name and a price.
-Hnaging art can be labelled as follows a) attached to the display boards by free supplied drawing pins or your own velcro or can dangle down from the art i.e. luggage labels. b) attached to the wall by free supplied Blue Tac .
+a) attached to the display boards by free supplied drawing pins or your own velcro or can dangle down from the art i.e. luggage labels.

 Obviously the label must face forwards and be visible and legible for the visitors to be able to read it !!!
-If selling cards or unframed prints they must also carry an artist's name and the unit price, so the Cashier can sell it at the correct price.
+Greeting cards or unframed prints must also carry an artist's name and the unit price, so the Cashier can sell it at the correct price.
 No price label, no sale.
-Duplicate labels or basic artist information can be attatched to the rear of a picture.
-It is proven again and again, the more information you write on a label about the artist and the artwork the more likely you are to sell.
+Customers when buying art like to take home the labels, so maybe a duplicate labels or basic artist information can be attatched to the rear of a picture.

 Labels for hanging work should be informative and include at least